 - You’ll also need to uninstall other Apple software before reinstalling iTunes.
 Uninstall Apple Software Update, Apple Mobile Device Support, Bonjour and the 32 and 64-bit Apple Application Support packages in that order.

 - Press the Get app button on this webpage to reinstall iTunes.

-If you can’t update iTunes on your Windows 10 computer, this troubleshooting guides offers you a series of useful solutions to fix the problem.
+If you can’t update iTunes on your Windows 10 computer, this troubleshooting guide offers you a series of useful solutions to fix the problem.

 4. Install or Update iOS Drivers With CopyTrans Driver Installer

 CopyTrans Driver Installer is software that installs and updates the iOS drivers required for Windows 10 to recognize Apple devices.
 As such, that will install missing iOS drivers or update them as required.
 Note, however, that you also need to remove iTunes from Windows to install the drivers with CopyTrans Driver Installer.
 This is how you can utilize CopyTrans Driver Installer in Windows 10.